Syphilis in the ED: Presentations, Diagnosis, and Management of the Great Imitator

 - Pregnant patients with penicillin allergies should be treated with penicillin desensitization.

-- Tertiary stage syphilis requires IM penicillin weekly for three weeks.
+- Check the CDC for detailed treatment recommendations.
+Penicillin is typically the go-to therapy.
+Tertiary stage syphilis requires IM penicillin weekly for three weeks.

 - Jarisch-Herxheimer is not an allergic reaction; the treatment of choice is acetaminophen.